Option A: npm (works everywhere with Node.js)

 claude /initThis does two things:

-If you're using an API key, set a safety net immediately:
+If you're using an API key, it's worth setting a safety net straight away:

 claude --max-budget-usd 5This caps the current session at $5.
 If Claude hits the limit, it stops rather than continuing to spend.
-You can adjust the number as you get comfortable with typical session costs.
+You can adjust the number as you get comfortable with what typical sessions cost.

 claude "What files are in the root of this project?
 List them briefly."If Claude lists your project files, you're good to go.
 If you see an authentication error, double-check your auth setup.
 If you see a timeout, check your internet connection.